-Drain and properly dispense of all gasoline or other fuels in your tools.
-Most moving companies will not allow you to move tools that are full of flammable fuels.
-Gasoline can leak out of tools when vibration of the moving van loosens their fuel caps.
+Properly drain gasoline and fuels from your tools.
+Most moving companies will not allow you to move tools that are full of flammable fuels because gasoline can leak out of tools when the vibration of the moving van loosens their fuel caps.

 Not only is leaking fuel a fire hazard, but the gasoline can drip or pool on other expensive household goods.
-Fuels can soak and stain boxes that in turn soak other boxes, and your goods end up smelling like gasoline.
+Fuels can soak and stain boxes… and your goods end up smelling like gasoline.

-Never dump gas, oil, or lubricants in your yard or down your drains.
-Take spent fuel and lubricants to an approved disposal site like an auto-service garage or a local recycling facility.
+Never dump gas, oil or lubricants in your yard or down your drains.
+Take spent fuel and lubricants to an approved disposal site like an auto-service garage or local recycling facility.

-Heavy tools need extra support to stay undamaged during the ride in the moving van.
+Heavy tools need extra support to stay undamaged during the drive to your new location.
 Cushion the corners and all protruding parts with thick packing foam or bubble wrap.